Year 1

 We also have lots of information on our school's phonics page, which you can access here.

-Some of our writing this half term will be based on the book Somebody Swallowed Stanley by Sarah Roberts.
+Our writing this half term will be based on the book Goldilocks and Just The One Bear by Leigh Hodgkinson.

-We will engage in a variety of writing opportunities, including writing a non-fiction fact file about sea animals.
+We will engage in a variety of writing opportunities, including writing a new version of the story with a new character.

 Spelling